40 greatest engineers who made enormous impacts on the world

 27. Soichiro Honda is a legend in automobile engineering

-The son of a blacksmith, he would overcome the devastation of war and natural disaster to become a self-made man.
+The son of a blacksmith, he would overcome the devastation of war and natural disasters to become a self-made man.
 Starting out in a wooden shack making bicycle motors, Honda would help grow the company into a global phenomenon in the automobile and motorcycle industries.

 28. Jack Kilby helped create the first integrated circuit